Computer and Account Advice

 Setting up your Swarthmore College accounts

 One of the first things you should do is activate your Swarthmore College account.
-You will need to collect your user ID and temporary password (on page 4/23 of your packet).
-This will allow you to begin collecting emails at your Swarthmore College email address, submit many of the forms we require online , and receive critical information back from us, like your housing assignment (once made).
+You will need to collect your user ID and temporary password, mailed to you mid-May.
+This will allow you to begin collecting emails at your Swarthmore College email address, submit many of the forms we require online, and receive critical information back from us, like your housing assignment (once made).
 Recall that by activating your Swarthmore accounts, you are agreeing to abide by the Swarthmore College Acceptable Use Policy and the copyright policy in the student handbook.

-To activate these accounts, you will need to follow the directions found on page 4/23 of the Dean of Students Division mailing.
+To activate these accounts, you will need to follow the directions found in the mailing from the Dean of Students Division.
 The address for activating your network account is http://password.swarthmore.edu.